Preliminary Study on Dark Matter-Dominated Systems: Further Analysis for galactic dark matter halos with Pressure: Discussion

-In table \ref{tablaEnergy} we have estimations for the gravitational energy, the density and the surface gravity of the halos of our set of three galaxies.
-Clearly, we found that, due to the gravitational energy being not an appreciable fraction of the rest energy, the halos are not considered relativistic objects.
+In table \ref{tablaEnergy} we have estimations for the gravitational energy, the density, and the surface gravity of the halos of our set of three galaxies.
+We found that, due to the gravitational energy being not an appreciable fraction of the rest energy, the halos are not considered relativistic objects.
 Even more, the mean density is low, in the order of the current density of the Universe of $9.9 \times 10^{-30}$ gr/cm$^3$, in correspondence to a flat universe.
-However, U11748 exhibits a higher density, about $6\times 10^{-27}$ gr/cm$^3$, so it is able to expand openly.
+However, U11748 exhibits a higher density, about $6\times 10^{-27}$ gr/cm$^3$, so it can expand openly.
 This happens because the stable configurations need to have a central density which is only a few times the average density of the universe.
-Thus the dark matter halos have radius of the order of thousand of kiloparsecs, core radius of hundred of kiloparsecs and therefore stable halos obtained through equation \ref{EOS_rho} are not good models for realistic halos that fit the rotational curve of galaxies.
+Thus the dark matter halos have a radius of the order of thousands of kiloparsecs, the core radius of hundreds of kiloparsecs, and therefore stable halos obtained through equation \ref{EOS_rho} are not good models for realistic halos that fit the rotational curve of galaxies.
+It is known that CDM is capable of producing reasonable fittings to DM density profiles, in this sense, the stable configurations obtained from equation \ref{EOS_rho} compare as badly to the CDM predictions as they do to the galaxy fittings from \citep{Barranco:2018gjg}.
 Finally, we see that the surface gravity of the halos is extremely low, of about $10^{-11}- 10^{-13}$ cm/s$^2$.
 Then, we conclude, the halo system is not relativistic and the $\frac{2G m}{c^2r}$ factor, that appears in the TOV equation (\ref{TOVpressure}), which determines the effects of General Relativity, is negligible.
 This is the reason why the Newtonian approximation produces the same results as the relativistic one when describing the dark matter halos in elliptical galaxies.